-Sustainable photography- Anthotype printing online workshop
+Sustainable photography- Anthotype printing workshop recording

 This workshop will give you detailed knowledge on anthotype printing (and on other sustainable photographic methods), including the science behind the process, tips and recommendations, info on suppliers, process steps and troubleshooting techniques, to help you to make great anthotype prints from home.